 It suffices to copy PowerShell.exe from the C:\Windows\System32\WindowsPowerShell\v1.0 folder to the user directory, rename it to something different from PowerShell.exe, and voila – it can be executed.

 The default setting of the Remote Desktop connection allows access to the client’s local drives.
 The attacker can copy PowerShell.exe from there, rename the executable, and run it.
-In many cases, there are folders that didn’t end up in the blacklist and, therefore, can be accessed.
+In many cases, there are folders that didn’t end up in the block list and, therefore, can be accessed.

 There are many more scenarios to get around the traditional defenses and carry out a privilege escalation attack.
 The common denominator is that the malefactor accesses the File Explorer at the early stage of the attack.
 Numerous third-party applications use the native Windows file management tools, and similar techniques can be applied as long as these apps are operating in a restricted environment.